Tessa Bailey

 Tessa Bailey is an American author of romance fiction.

 Biography

 Tessa Bailey is from Carlsbad, California.
 She attended Kingsborough Community College and studied English at Pace University.

 Bailey writes romance fiction.
 Her novel Fix Her Up (Avon, 2019) received a starred review from Publishers Weekly.
 Her novel It Happened One Summer (Avon, 2021) received a starred review from Kirkus Reviews.
 Hook, Line and Sinker (Avon, 2022) was a New York Times bestseller, as was Unfortunately Yours (Avon, 2023).
-In February 2024, her sports romantic comedy novel titled Fangirl Down was released as part of her Big Shots series.
-Her latest book, The Au Pair Affair, to be released in July 2024, is tagged as Big Shots #2.

 Bailey is married and has a daughter.
 She lives on Long Island, New York.